 This paper examines neighbourhood effects on physical domestic violence in a developing country.
 We estimate the causal impact of neighbourhood physical domestic violence on the likelihood of being exposed to physical abuse within a household.
 To address potential endogeneity issues in analyzing neighbourhood influences, we utilize an instrumental variables approach that compares households in the same state but different neighbourhoods and hence having a different set of neighbours.
 Using exogenous variation in neighbouring women’s exposure to parental violence in her natal family as an instrument for average neighbourhood domestic violence, we find that a 1 standard deviation increase in neighbourhood domestic violence leads to a 0.2 standard deviation increase in the probability of domestic violence within a household.
 Our heterogeneity analysis highlights that these effects vary substantially across regions, religions, and levels of women empowerment.
 We establish that domestic violence is not just driven by intra-household factors but also observable changes at a societal level.
 This lends support to policies like increasing neighbourhood vigilance to reduce domestic abuse.
 Evidence of neighbourhood effects implies that any policy impacting domestic violence directly will likely have spillover effects created by neighbours.

-Women’s ownership and access: Effects on intra-household decisions
+Women’s ownership and access: Effects on intra-household decisions, with Mehreen Mookerjee

 We examine the effect of women’s autonomy on their relative decision-making power in households.
 Using an instrumental variable approach, we exploit spatial distribution of women’s exposure to different forms of media as a source of exogenous variation to identify this effect.
 We find strong causal impacts of higher autonomy on their relative say in decision-making.
 However, there is evidence of diminishing marginal effect of women’s autonomy on their relative say.
 We further explore components of relative decision-making power and autonomy to tease out the sources through which women derive autonomy.
 We suggest that sole ownership of financial assets rather than physical assets are the main drivers of autonomy, resulting in changes in their bargaining positions.
 These effects are highlighted for older women; unemployed women; women more educated than their husbands; in families with more daughters; and in rural areas.
 Our results are robust to a number of econometric concerns.